Global sensitivity analysis of asymmetric energy harvesters: Bistable energy harvesting system

-where $\delta$ is a coefficient of the quadratic nonlinearity, $\mathnormal{p}$ is the equivalent dimensionless gravity of ferromagnetic beam, and $\beta$ is the dimensionless nonlinear coupling term.
+where $\delta$ is a coefficient of the quadratic nonlinearity, $\mathnormal{p}$ is the equivalent dimensionless constant of gravity of ferromagnetic beam, and $\beta$ is the dimensionless nonlinear coupling term.

-Figure~\ref{fig:time_series} presents the displacement time-series for the classical bistable oscillators, with nonlinear electromechanical coupling, asymmetric potential, and bias angle.
+Figure~\ref{fig:time_series} depicts the displacement time-series for the classical bistable oscillators, with nonlinear electromechanical coupling, asymmetric potential, and bias angle under different amplitudes of excitation.
 These bistable oscillators have three equilibrium points: two stable (central region of each magnet) and one unstable (between the magnets).
-Thus, it presents three distinct types of dynamic behavior, which mainly depend on the excitation amplitude.
-The lower energy orbits, i.e., oscillate only at one stable equilibrium point, are known for single-well motion.
-On the other side, the high-energy orbits, which oscillate between the equilibrium points (inter-well motion/ snap-through behavior), can be characterized as periodic and chaotic behaviors.
-In energy harvesting, vibrations in high-energy orbits can improve the system’s performance.
-This figure also displays that piezoelectric nonlinearities, asymmetric geometry, and bias angle can change the dynamics behaviors compared to the classical one, mainly in the unstable region with a low excitation amplitude.
+Thus, it presents three distinct dynamic behaviors, which mainly depend on the excitation amplitude.
+The lower energy orbits, i.e., oscillations only at one stable equilibrium point, are known for single-well motion.
+On the other side, the high-energy orbits, where the system oscillates between the equilibrium points (inter-well motion/ snap-through behavior), can be characterized as periodic and chaotic behaviors.
+In energy harvesting, vibrations at high-energy orbits can improve the system's performance.
+This figure also displays that piezoelectric nonlinearities, asymmetric geometry, and bias angle can change the dynamic behavior compared to the classical case, mainly in the unstable region with a low excitation amplitude.
 In addition, the high sensitivity of this type of system is observed.
 An animation of these systems is available in the Supplementary Material and also in the STONEHENGE code repository \cite{STONEHENGE}, which is shown in detail each behavior for these systems over time.
-The playlist at \cite{CunhaJR_playlist} also presents the linear and nonlinear harvesters' dynamic animations.
+The playlist at \cite{STONEHENGE} also presents the linear and nonlinear harvesters' dynamic animations.